dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### IP Address storage

-The format contains fields to indicate if only IP prefixes were stored.
+The format can store either full IP addresses or just IP prefixes, the Storage Parameters contains fields to indicate if only IP prefixes were stored.

+If the IP address prefixes are absent, then full addresses are stored.
+In this case the IP version can be directly inferred from the stored address length and the field `qr-transport-flags` in QueryResponseSignature (which contains the IP version bit) is optional.

 If IP address prefixes are given, only the prefix bits of addresses are stored.
+In this case the field `qr-transport-flags` in QueryResponseSignature MUST be present, so that the IP version can be determined, see (#queryresponsesignature).

-For example, if a client IPv6 prefix of 48 is specified, a client address of 2001:db8:85a3::8a2e:370:7334 will be stored as 0x20010db885a3, reducing address storage space requirements.
+As an example of storing only IP prefixes, if a client IPv6 prefix of 48 is specified, a client address of 2001:db8:85a3::8a2e:370:7334 will be stored as 0x20010db885a3, reducing address storage space requirements.
 Similarly, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0).

-If an IP address prefix is specified, field `qr-transport-flags` in QueryResponseSignature, which is otherwise optional, MUST be present, so that the IP version can be determined.

-If the IP address prefixes are absent, then full addresses are stored.
-The IP version can then, if necessary, be inferred from the address length.

 # C-DNS format detailed description